AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 == Upgrade Notice ==

+= 1.0.2 =
+This version adds a source field in the checkout data.

+= 1.0.1 =
+This version fixes credential-related bugs.
+Upgrade immediately.

-= 1.0 =
+= 1.0.0 =
-First version of the plugin.
+The first version of the plugin (This version is now obsolete).